(Or, In Defense of NaNoWriMo)

 I sometimes see People On The Internet decrying work-in-progress tweets and posts as worthless.
 “Measuring output by quantity rather than quality is dangerous,” they say.
 “More work doesn't mean better work!”

-These same people often dismiss NaNoWriMo as an exercise in futility.
-“Yeah, so you've written 50,000 words,” they say.
-“But that doesn't mean it's a good story!
+These are often the same people who dismiss NaNoWriMo as an exercise in futility.
+“Yeah, so you've written 50,000 words, but that doesn't mean it's a good story.
 You're just hacking it out to meet a word count!”

-Here's the thing: none of these people, not one of them, is a working writer.
-I say that with 100% confidence, for one simple reason — a reason that by definition only working writers truly understand.
+Here's the thing: not one of these people is a working writer.
+I can say that with 100% confidence, for one simple reason — a reason that by definition only working writers truly understand.